Iwi leader fears lifting pseudoephedrine ban will put more P on the streets

 Tauranga Ngāi Te Rangi chief executive Paora Stanley described Act’s policy as “ill-thought-out” and said he believed enacting it would have a “damaging effect on the rest of the population”.

 “There’s a huge impact on Māori people, particularly with respect to methamphetamine.
-This will only exasperate it.”
+This will only exacerbate it.”

 “There’s a reason why pseudoephedrine was taken off the shelves … to keep gangs away from it”.